Measuring developer productivity via humans

 The authors wish to thank Martin Fowler, Laura Tacho, Max Kanat-Alexander, Laurent Ploix, Bethany Otto, Andrew Cornwall, Carol Costello, and Vanessa Towers for their feedback on this article.

-This article was originally published for martinfowler.com.
+This article was originally published on martinfowler.com.

 Published